jonfernq/Learning/JavaScript/AdvancedQuestions/README.md

 4. The output is 3 because the bind method returns a new function that has a preset argument of 1.
 So when bar(2) is called, it is equivalent to foo(1, 2), which returns 1 + 2 = 3.

 5. The output is true because the template literal syntax creates a string that is identical to the concatenation of x and y.
 So z === x + y evaluates to true.

+6. The output is 9 because the parameters of the foo function are passed by value, not by reference.
+So changing the values of a, b, and c inside the function does not affect the values of x, y, and z outside the function.
+The sum of x + y + z is still 1 + 2 + 3 = 9.

+7. The output is baz because the variables x and z point to the same object in memory.
+So changing the name property of z also changes the name property of x.
+The console.log(x.name) prints baz.

+8. The output is 6 because the spread operator (...) creates a new array that contains all the elements of x and y.
+The length of z is 3 + 3 = 6.

+9. The output is { name: "bar" } because the bind method returns a new function that has a fixed this value of obj.
+So calling baz with any other value of this does not change the this value inside foo.
+The console.log(this) prints obj.

+10. The output is 3, 2, 1 because the variable x is declared with let in each scope, creating a new binding for each x.
+The console.log(x) prints the value of x in the closest scope.
+So baz prints 3, bar prints 2, and foo prints 1.